-Identifying key regulators of kidney injuryMay 9th, 2013 in Diseases, Conditions, Syndromes /
+Identifying key regulators of kidney injuryMay 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Micro-RNAs (miRNAs) are a recently discovered class of RNA molecules that regulate how genes are expressed.
 UCD researchers led by Conway Fellow, Professor Catherine Godson are studying the role of miRNAs in diabetic kidney disease.